Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Methodology

-After optimization, the refined adversarial latent $ z_{adv} $ is subsequently decoded into the image space through the image decoder $ \mathcal{D}_i $ of the unlearned SD model to generate the final adversarial image used for the attack:
+\paragraph{Adversarial Image Reconstruction.} After optimization, the refined adversarial latent $ z_{adv} $ is subsequently decoded into the image space through the image decoder $ \mathcal{D}_i $ of the unlearned SD model to generate the final adversarial image used for the attack: $P_{img}^{adv} = \mathcal{D}_i(z_{adv})$.